 Earning Potential: A VA makes between $10 and $26 an hour on average, although as with any job where you work for yourself, the upside is almost limitless.
 Many VAs have more than one client, as an individual client may not require full-time help.

-Where to Get Started: The Horkey Handbook offers training courses for those looking to get into the VA industry.
-You’ll learn what skills are in demand, where to find clients, and how best to market your VA services.
-You can also check out this post that highlights the most in-demand VA skills (and how to train in them).
+Where to Get Started: Check out this post that highlights the most in-demand VA skills (and how to train in them).

 Summary: A VA performs many of the same duties as a “real world” assistant, including handling correspondence, scheduling, general accounting, and travel arrangements.
 You’ll usually work for individuals (like entrepreneurs and Realtors), although some small businesses also hire VAs.